 Who is Rainbow Collective for Change?

-RCC is a collective of diverse community members working together to build community and inclusive spaces for LGBTQIA+ families and children ages 0-12.
+RCC is a collective of LGBTQIA+ families and community members working together to build affirming spaces for LGBTQIA+ families and children ages 0-12.

-RCC provides LGBTQIA+ families with meaningful opportunities to connect with each other and engage in advocacy and activism as a collective.
-We have two chapters - our North Carolina chapter formed in 2022 and we are just forming a Minnesota chapter!
+RCC provides LGBTQIA+ families and children with meaningful opportunities to connect with each other and build positive self-identity and pride.
+RCC also supports LGBTQIA+ families in advocacy efforts in schools, school districts, and their communities.
+We have two chapters - our North Carolina chapter formed in early 2022 and our Minnesota chapter formed in late 2024!

 RCC also provides workshops, resources, and consulting for schools, families, and organizations to be LGBTQIA+ and Gender Inclusive.
 These offerings are available across the United States.